JoshKeegan/sst/CONTRIBUTING.md

 # Contributing

+Dependencies:
+ - Make
+ - Go

 Checkout the repo to `~/.local/share/gnome-shell/extensions/sst@joshkeegan.co.uk` so that code changes are reflected locally without an installation step.

+Run `make build-tools` to compile the external tools.
+These are terminal tools that are used to perform actions that cannot be done in gnome-shell, but are invoked by the javascript extension.
+This is needed one-off initially, and then only needs to be re-run after changes to tools code.

 Run `make settings-schema-compile` to compile the settings schema.
 This is needed one-off initially, and then only needs to be re-run after schema changes.